Back to LSTMs Hub

 Why LSTMs Don't Vanish

-During backpropagation, the gradient of the cell state is:
+During backpropagation through time, the gradient of the loss with respect to the cell state satisfies:

 $$ \frac{\partial c_t}{\partial c_{t-1}} = f_t + \text{(other terms)} $$

-When the forget gate is close to 1, gradients flow through unchanged.
-The LSTM can learn to keep $f_t \approx 1$ when long-range information is needed, creating an unconstrained gradient pathway.
-Hochreiter and Schmidhuber called this the "Constant Error Carousel" — a mechanism that allows error signals to flow backward for hundreds or even thousands of time steps.
+When the forget gate is close to 1, the gradient passes through nearly unchanged.
+The network can learn to hold $f_t \approx 1$ whenever long-range information matters, creating what Hochreiter and Schmidhuber called the "Constant Error Carousel" -- error signals that propagate backward for hundreds or thousands of steps without decaying.

 Comparison to RNNs